 Resources:

 Teeters, J. B., King, S. A., & Hubbard, S. M. (2021).
 A mobile phone-based brief intervention with personalized feedback and interactive text messaging is associated with changes in driving after cannabis use cognitions in a proof-of-concept pilot trial.
-Experimental and clinical psychopharmacology, 29(2), 203–209. https://doi.org/10.1037/pha0000442
+Experimental and Clinical Psychopharmacology, 29(2), 203–209. https://doi.org/10.1037/pha0000442